ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 This setting works best for tables with no primary key or a low-cardinality primary key, i.e. a table with only few distinct primary key values.
 High-cardinality primary keys, e.g. involving timestamp columns of type `DateTime64`, are not expected to benefit from this setting.

+Possible values:

+- true, false

+Default: false

+### calculate_precise_cardinalities_for_optimized_row_order

+Controls if precise or estimated cardinalities are used for [row order optimization](#allow_experimental_optimized_row_order).
+This is an expert-level setting which should not be changed without good reason.

+Possible values:

+- true, false

+Default: true